bangle-io/bangle-io/CONTRIBUTING.md

 Every handler in the application will be called in the order of their setup.
 This mechanism exists for other extensions to passively watch an action being dispatched.

+## Operations

+Functions that have the signature `(...parms) => (state, dispatch, store?) => {}` are called operations.
+They are used to orchestrate a state change by dispatching action.
+Extensions can define serial operation which are defined by a slug `operation::<pkgName>:<identifier>`, this can be shown in the Operation palette to the user to execute.
+See this [extension's code](https://github.com/bangle-io/bangle-io/blob/dev/extensions/core-actions/index.ts) to get an idea.

 ## WsPaths

 A file path in Bangle is denoted by a string with the following syntax: